 OLEV is the Office for Low Emission Vehicles, the government agency that administers grants for the use of electric and hybrid vehicles.
-Since 2014 they have supported the roll out of electric and hybrid vehicles and their charge points with over 60,000 government funded grants for households and businesses.
+Since 2014 they have supported the roll out of low emission vehicles and their charge points with over 60,000 government funded grants for electric car charging points.

 There are currently two schemes live in the UK through which households and businesses can apply for grant funding.
 The Electric Vehicle Homecharge Scheme offers grants for households of up to 75% the cost of the installation (up to £500).
 And the Workplace Charging Scheme covers installations undertaken by businesses, charities and public sector organisations, providing individual grants of up to £500 per installation with a maximum of 20 sites per application (up to £10,000 per application).

 OLEV Approved Installer Application

 Becoming an approved OLEV installer can bring new and exciting business opportunities for electrical contractors, given the burgeoning electric vehicle market in the UK.

 Sales of electric and hybrid vehicles have increased by 125% from 2018 to 2019 and these figures are expected to rise further as more car brands continue to manufacture electric and hybrid vehicles.
 But remember, the EV revolution all starts with electricians and contractors installing the charge points throughout the country.
 Without a network of easy-to-access charging points in domesitc, public and commercial spaces, buying an electric vehicle will be impractical.